manuelernestog/weektodo/CONTRIBUTING.md

 We also ask that you search for existing issues, *including closed ones!* We're in the process of migrating.
 If someone has already reported a bug or requested the feature you have in mind,  **vote for it** at the top.

-For bugs, please verify that you're running the latest version of Weektodo.
+For bugs, please verify that you're running the latest version of WeekToDo.
 If you file an issue without providing detail, we may close it without comment.

 # Build and Run From Source

-If you want to understand how Weektodo works or want to debug an issue, you'll want to get the source, build it, and run it locally.
+If you want to understand how WeekToDo works or want to debug an issue, you'll want to get the source, build it, and run it locally.

 ## Installing Prerequisites